Broadcast Product: Redefining Shape-aligned Element-wise Multiplication and Beyond: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} \texttt{broadcast} operations are widely used in scientific computing libraries to process two tensors.
-These operations automatically duplicate elements of the smaller tensor to match the shapes of both tensors.
-For instance, in libraries like \texttt{numpy}, when adding a vector \texttt{x} to a matrix \texttt{A}, \texttt{x} is automatically duplicated to match \texttt{A}'s shape before addition.
-Such operations simplify the description of complex tensor operations.
-Languages like \texttt{MATLAB} and \texttt{Julia}~\cite{julia_broadcast2024} implement \texttt{broadcast} operations at the language level.
+Broadcast operations are a fundamental abstraction in scientific computing libraries for performing mathematical operations on tensors of different shapes.
+They automatically replicate elements as needed to align tensor shapes before applying the specified operation, enabling concise and expressive tensor computations.
+For example, in libraries such as \texttt{numpy}~\citep{harris2020}, adding a vector \texttt{x} to a matrix \texttt{A} implicitly replicates \texttt{x} to match the shape of \texttt{A}.
+Moreover, languages such as \texttt{MATLAB} and \texttt{Julia}~\citep{julia_broadcast2024} support broadcasting at the language level.

-Although we cannot directly translate \texttt{broadcast} operations into mathematical equations without its clear definition, many papers have done so by using \texttt{numpy}'s \texttt{broadcast} notation as equations.
-For example, the sum of a matrix and a vector \texttt{A+x} in \texttt{numpy} is written as $A + x$ in equations, which is clearly incorrect.
-Basing arguments on such errors leads to mathematically flawed reasoning.
-Conversely, correctly expressing \texttt{broadcast} operations in equations make the description longer, which is also problematic.
+Although we cannot directly write broadcast operations into equations, many modern machine learning papers have attempted to do so by mimicking \texttt{numpy}'s descriptions.
+For example, consider selecting a region of a three-channel image $\tensor{X}\in\mathbb{R}^{H\times W \times 3}$ using a binary mask $\bm{B} \in \{0, 1\}^{H \times W}$ to obtain $\tensor{Y} \in \mathbb{R}^{H \times W \times 3}$, where $H$ and $W$ denote the height and width, respectively.
+One often describes this operation by mimicking a \texttt{numpy}-style expression, \texttt{Y = X * B}, and reformulating it using the Hadamard product $\odot$ as follows:

-To address this issue, we introduce a novel operator called the \textit{broadcast product}, notated as $\tensor{X} \boxdot\tensor{Y}$.
-The broadcast product extends the Hadamard product by duplicating elements to align the tensor shapes before computing the product; it is mathematically equivalent to the \texttt{broadcast} operation in \texttt{numpy}.
-This operator enables concise descriptions of complex problems, potentially leading to new mathematical models and optimization challenges.
-Finally, we propose a new tensor decomposition model using the broadcast product, showcasing its potential applications in dimensionality reduction.
+However, this expression is incorrect because the Hadamard product is only defined for tensors of the same shape.
+Therefore, this equation implicitly assumes the mask is broadcast along the channel dimension.
+Such incorrect notation not only creates discrepancies between the source code and mathematical expressions but also leads to invalid mathematical manipulations and flawed discussions.